History of National Nachos Day

 Still, a manager named Ignacio “Nacho” Anaya decided to throw a dish together based on whatever ingredients he still had left.
 Among them?
 Cheese and tortillas.
 Anaya sliced the fried tortillas into triangles, added some shredded cheddar and jalapeño peppers — and started a new tradition which bears his name to this day.
 (Thanks Nacho!
 Where would out Super Bowl parties be without you?)

 Speaking of which, an alternative take on nachos — using the now familiar cheese sauce — appeared at a Texas Rangers baseball game at Arlington Stadium in 1976.
 Two years later the iconic ABC sportscaster Howard Cosell mentioned the term “nachos” during a Monday Night Football game — helping to turn this rather simple dish into an American tradition.

 Note: Piedras Negras continues to celebrate “The International Nacho Festival” each October — complete with live music, art, cultural activities, and a “giant nacho” contest.

 National Nachos Day timeline

-Famed sportscaster Howard Cosell, who found the word “nachos” amusing, turns an entire nation onto a new snack during a game between the then-Baltimore Colts and Dallas Cowboys.
+Famed sportscaster Howard Cosell, turns an entire nation onto a new snack during a game between the then-Baltimore Colts and Dallas Cowboys.